depeperwinkel

 Siltimur

-The dried berry of the Lindera neesiana is sometimes called a pepper berry, but it is definitely not, because it contains a sharp substance.
-However, just like the Raye timur, it has an unmistakable citrus flavor, with a hint of cedar.
+The dried berry of the Lindera neesiana is sometimes called a pepper berry but it is definitely not, because it contains a very sharp substance.
+However, like the Raye timur it has an unmistakable citrus flavor, with a hint of cedar.

 The Lindera neesiana or Lindera fructicosa is a 5-8 meter high tree or shrub with green-yellow flowers.
-The 6-8 mm large fruits develop in the summer, which are picked and dried after ripening in August/September.
-The red fruits then turn rust brown to black, just like pepper.
+In the summer the 6-8 mm large fruits develop, which are picked and dried after ripening in August/September.
+The red fruits then color rusty brown to black, just like pepper.

-The name siltimur is taken from the Nepalese name sila ṭimura.
-The Gurung minority in Nepal calls the plant kudu.
+The name siltimur is derived from the Nepalese name sila ṭimura.
+The Gurung minority in Nepal call the plant kudu.

-The plant grows in large parts of the Himalayas at altitudes of 1,000 to 2,800 meters in Nepal and India and in bushy Myanmar.
-The berries are traditionally used as medicine by the indigenous population.
+The plant grows in large parts of the Himalayas at altitudes of 1,000 to 2,800 meters in Nepal and India and in forested Myanmar.
+The berries are traditionally used by the indigenous population as medicine used.
 Our berries come from the north of Nepal.

 The plant is rare and has no popular name outside its growing area, although the term cumeo is common.
-It is a misconception that the plant is a cross between Sichuan peppers as several sellers mention, or belongs to the rue family.
-The plant, which does not have its own popular name in any non-Nepali language, but is sometimes called 'spicebush' or 'feverweed' after the plant genus Lindera, is a plant from the laurel family.
+It is a misconception that the plant is a cross between Szechuan peppers as various sellers mention, or belongs to the rue family.
+The plant, which has no popular name in any non-Nepali language, but The plant genus Lindera is also called 'spicebush' or 'fever herb', is a plant from the laurel family.

 Smell and make

-The berries are rich in essential oils, which provide a warm, pleasant smell and taste experience.
-The combination of z- and e-citral and citronellal provide the citrus notes, the alpha- and beta-pinene for a cedar flavor, and eucalyptus for a woody, light camphor flavor.
+The berries are rich in essential oils, which provide a warm, pleasant scent and taste experience.
+The combination of z- and e-citral, and citronellal provide the citrus notes, the alpha- and beta-pinene for a cedar flavor, and eucalyptus for a woody, light camphor flavor.

-- β-pinene *, woody pine scent (cedar), as in cumin, pine, juniper and hemp,
+- β-pinene*, woody pine scent (cedar), as in cumin, pine (cone), juniper and hemp,

 - 1,8-cineole, eucalyptol *, the refreshing taste of myrtle (and eucalyptus oil)

-- z- and e-citral, sweet citrus flavor from lemon peel
+- z- and e-citral, sweet citrus flavor of lemon peel

-- citronellal, lime leaf (kafir), as in sereh and juniper berry
+- citronellal, lime leaf (kafir), as in lemongrass and juniper berry

 Usage

-In Nepalese cuisine, siltimur is used as a pepper, including in chutneys and pickles, often in combination with the fresh-citrusy raye timur.
-Use siltimur as a seasoning with white meat (pork for example), fried fish, shellfish.
-Combines with coconut, fennel - think of coconut soup - and tomato, for example a tomato achar.
+In Nepalese cuisine, siltimur is used as a pepper, in chutneys and pickles, among other things, often in combination with the fresh-citrusy raye timur.
+Use siltimur as a seasoning with white meat (pork, for example), fried fish, shellfish.
+Combines with coconut, fennel - think coconut soup - and tomato, for example a tomato achar.

 Features:

-- 100% berries of the Lindera neesiana, wild plant, hand picked
+- 100% berries from Lindera neesiana, wild plant, hand-picked

 - origin: northern Nepal